US Suspends Expedited Processing Of Guest Worker H1B Visas

 U.S. Citizenship and Immigration Services (USCIS) announced on Friday that it would temporarily suspend premium processing for all H-1B petitions and that may last up to 6 months.

-Petitioners may submit request to expedite an H-1B petition if they meet certain criteria such as humanitarian reasons and emergency situations.
+Petitioners may submit a request to expedite an H-1B petition if they meet certain criteria such as humanitarian reasons and emergency situations.

 H1B visa is granted for 3 years and can be extended another 3 years.
 H1B visa holders can apply for permanent residence if they work at least 5 years in the U.S. with that visa.